SorenSeeberg/MrDatabase/README.md

     tagName = Column(DataTypes.varchar(40))
 ```

 Then you create a table, describing a relation between an image and a tag.
 I also like to give this table an id.
-Another way is to use the two foreign keys in combination as a ´composite key´.
+Another way is to use the two foreign keys in combination as a `composite key`.

 ```Python
 class ImageTag(Table):